-There is something about those cold, dark nights and icy winds that makes us slowly lose motivation and start to give up on the healthy habits that seem easy during a bright sunny summer.
+There is something about those cold, dark nights and icy winds that makes us slowly lose motivation.
 We feel less motivated to exercise and it's easy to turn to fast-food for the warmth and energy we need after work.

 1. Take a walk at lunchtime:

 If you get an hour lunch break don't spend it scrolling through social media.
 Get up and go for a walk!